Revisiting Younter's 10 Commandments

 Steve Easton is a trial lawyer and award-winning teacher who has excelled at trial and in both law school and CLE classrooms.
 His energy and focused approach flawlessly translate into practical and entertaining CLE presentations.

 Currently the President of Dickinson State University, Easton served as the U.S. Attorney for the District of North Dakota and has tried cases in civil and criminal courts—in fact, with 4 trials in the past few years, Easton has now tried cases to successful jury verdicts from all 4 seats available to trial attorneys—prosecution, criminal defense, plaintiff’s attorney and civil defense attorney.
-Easton spent 4 years as dean of the University of Wyoming College of Law, where is still a professor.
-He continues to hone his impressive litigation skills by actively trying cases even while serving as law professor and dean.
+Easton spent 4 years as dean of the University of Wyoming College of Law, where he is still a professor.
+He continues to hone his impressive litigation skills by actively trying cases even while serving as a law professor and dean.
 Previously, he served as a professor of law at the University of Missouri Columbia School of Law.
 During his time in North Dakota, Easton was also a partner in the firm of Pearce & Durick, where he concentrated on product liability and insurance defense.

 Easton was the recipient of the Richard S. Jacobson Award for Excellence in Teaching Trial Advocacy from the Pound Civil Justice Institute, and the Warren E. Burger Prize for scholarship concerning legal excellence, civility, ethics and professionalism from the American Inns of Court.